The Lori Holt Kits are gone but the JOY lingers on...|

-work used the instructions as a project guide rather that
+work.
+I used her instructions as a project guide and some of the kit's

 Pinned and hand basted the pieces in